RESFOR/quantitative_genetics_R/README.md

 # The G_matrix_RESFOR_lodgepole_pine.RDS is the genomic relationship matrix of 1,490 lodgepole pine trees genotyped by 25,099 GBS SNPs.
 Copyright @ Dr. Eduardo Pablo Cappa (cappa.eduardo@inta.gob.ar).
 The G matrix file is too large to be visible on GitHub.
 The file is downloadable.

 # The G matrix was used in the R script that fits a genomic-based GBLUP model using the breedR R-package.
 The output of this R-script includes the genetic and residual (co)variance components (and function of them, heritability estimates and genetic correlations between sites -GxE-), and the breeding values and its´ standard errors from the GBLUP model.

+# R-script_EDA.R is a R-scrip for Exploratory Data Analysis (EDA).
+The EDA is an important step before start any model fit, which may help to identify errors, detect outliers and any anomalous events in the data, and find relations between the phenotypic variables.
+This R-script include univariate and multivariate visualization and summary statistics of continuous and categorical phenotypic traits.
+We have also included a preliminary analysis of spatial diagnosis.
+In this case, as example, I used the RAW RESFOR lodgepole pine dataset with three traits (DBH30, HT30, and WGR36) and the 4 sites (JUDY, VIRG, SWAN, and TIME).
+The data (data_EDA_analysis.txt) used here is also available.

+# R-script_EDA.R Copyright @ Dr. Eduardo Pablo Cappa (cappa.eduardo@inta.gob.ar).

+# data_EDA_analysis.txt is the example data set used in the R-script_EDA.R.
+Copyright @ Dr. Eduardo Pablo Cappa (cappa.eduardo@inta.gob.ar).